-TABLE II

-Amount of Different Protein Supplements Required to Balance Barley for Pigs on Legume Pasture
+TABLE II Amount of Different Protein Supplements Required to Balance Barley for Pigs on Legume Pasture

-Parts by Weight Nutritive Ratio Protein Supplement Supplement Barley Skimmilk (Centrifugal) Buttermilk Tankage (60 per cent 100 100 100 100 1 :6.03 1 :6.09 protein) 5 50 12 100 100 100 1 :6.03 1 :6.26 1 :6.04
+Protein Supplement Parts by Weight Number of Desire

+Protein Supplement Supplement Barley Nutritive Ratio

+Skimmilk (Centrifugal) 100 100 1:6.03

+Buttermilk 100 100 1:6.09

+protein) 5 100 1:6.03

+Standard wheat shorts .50 100 1:6.26

+Linseed-oil meal (o.p.)
+12 100 1:6.04

-The most economical gains on the basis of feed requirements for pound of gain, are made when the pigs are young.
+The most economical gains on the basis of feed requirements for pounds of gain, are made when the pigs are young.
 Table III will give you some information on the daily consumption of feed and feed requirements for 100 pounds of gain.
-All figures are in pounds.[†]
+All figures are in pounds.